This presentation is only meant for new F-1 undergraduate international students admitted to a degree seeking program.

 - Fully Online Intermittent (FOI)- classes meet virtually once per week at a specific time

 - Fully Online Asynchronous (FOA)- classes have no regularly scheduled meetings, all assignments are worked on independently

 Important steps to complete after you have been enrolled in classes:

 - Review and confirm your class schedule on your MyNorthridge portal.
 Email an advisor if you have questions/ concerns or attend a zoom advisement session

-The document deadline for fall 2020 F-1 applicants is June 15th.
+The document deadline for spring 2021 F-1 applicants is November 15th.
 Official documents should be submitted to International Admissions.

 Official documents include:

 - Final transcripts from all institutions attended with final grades.
 If you turned in transcripts while classes were in progress you may need to turn in a new set once your final grades are in.